jrodewig/wanderahead.github.io/_posts/2025-04-11-must-see-attractions-in-outer-banks-this-summer.md

 In downtown Manteo, [The Pearl](https://www.pearlguest.com/) blends boutique elegance with comfort.
 Its 16 unique rooms feature Italian-inspired decor, luxe fabrics, and modern perks like smart TVs and sleek bathrooms.
-Coffee and a light breakfast (think sweet potato biscuits from Mia’s Bake Shop) come with your stay.
-The rooftop greenspace offers Manteo’s best views—perfect for morning coffee or sunset swings.
+Coffee and a light breakfast (think sweet potato biscuits from Mia's Bake Shop) come with your stay.
+The rooftop greenspace offers Manteo's best views—perfect for morning coffee or sunset swings.
 Walk to sandwich shops, ice cream, and the Roanoke Marshes Lighthouse.